Blog Stats

 When leaders disappoint … there is always poetry

 “You should have been there to hear and counter the rhetoric about our self-inflicted failures”, one of several disappointed callers said after the presentation of NSERC’s President in Edmonton.
-Mme.
-Fortier’s take-home message?
+Madame Fortier’s take-home message?
 It was the mathematicians problem: That $700K … Continue reading

 Posted in Op-eds